aeither/aptos-starter/AWESOME_STARTER_LIST.md

 ### Ecosystem Apps

-The first apps that we can try on Aptos mainnet.
+The first apps that we can find on Aptos mainnet.

 - https://ariesmarkets.xyz - lending, swap aggregator
 - argo.fi - collateral stable